radmail-mcp

 Tool Definition Quality

-Each tool serves a distinct purpose: drafting replies, listing commitments, showing urgent messages, searching, triaging inbox, and explaining rankings.
-No two tools overlap in functionality.
+Each tool has a clearly distinct purpose: drafting replies, listing commitments, showing urgent messages, searching, triaging inbox, and explaining rankings.
+No overlap or ambiguity.

 Available Tools